Factom-Asset-Tokens/wasm-contract-poc/README.md

   - Array\<type\>
   - Set\<type\>
   - Map (k\<type\> => v\<type\>)
 - [Host Interaction](examples/assemblyscript/host) - Demonstrates AssemblyScript code interacting with functions and constants exported by the host environment, getting the result in JS.
-Also demonstrates the host accessing and manipulating memory in the WASM module.
+Also demonstrates the host returning dynamic values from imported functions.